 The level of discount should be consistent with the contribution to system flexibility (EU Tariff Code) and the proposer believes that the application of the minimum 50% discount does not fulfil this requirement.
 A discount of 50%, according to the EU Tariff Code simply avoids storage users being “double charged” for the use of the system.
 On this basis, the proposer contends that a discount of 86% better reflects the contribution made by storage facilities in relation to the efficient and economic operation of the pipe-line system.

 With regards the proposed 100% discount for Off Peak capacity at storage Exit Points, this is justified on the basis that pipeline capacity is constructed and paid for by storage users through the acquisition of Firm Capacity, in particular Entry Capacity.
 The 86% discount reflects the additional benefits provided by the operation of the storage, however, given that storage Users only inject gas into facilities at times of Off-Peak, any charge for the purchase of this product results in National Grid recovering surplus revenue.
 Firstly, the capacity costs have been recovered, through revenue collected from firm capacity sales, and that the additional infrastructure can be used on a bi-directional basis, Secondly, access to zero priced interruptible exit capacity has facilitated storage cycling with facilities filling and emptying [on average 3 times] a year.
 Storage cycling operates counter to capacity demands for which the pipeline system is designed to meet.
-Storage exits gas from the pipeline system at times of relative low demand (i.e. when there is spare pipeline system capacity) and injects gas back into the network at times of relative high demand (i.e. when there is high demand for pipeline system capacity).
+Storage exits gas from the pipeline system into storage at times of relative low demand (i.e. when there is spare pipeline system capacity) and injects gas back into the network at times of relative high demand (i.e. when there is high demand for pipeline system capacity).
 This cycling therefore does not utilise network capacity designed to meet peak demand; indeed, it reduces the level of pipeline capacity that is required by other Users and needs to be provided by National Grid.